-Results – Literature Study on the impact of localisation on humanitarian crisis response
+Results – Literature study on promoting localisation in humanitarian assistance

 Understanding the impact of ‘localisation’ on strengthening effective and efficient responses to humanitarian crises continues to be a key policy and practice concern for donors and the broader sector.
 Criticisms of a ‘broken’ humanitarian system dominated by international actors has led to commitments, such as those in the Grand Bargain, intended to bring transformational change.
 These include promises to address inequalities in the system, such as the inequitable recognition given to local actors despite their frontline role in humanitarian responses.
 Donors play a critical role in creating effective policies and incentives to support localisation.
 However, the existence of an evidence gap on the impact of local humanitarian actions in combination with the persistence of power imbalances between international and local actors has resulted in a fundamental lack of clear strategic and policy direction for most donors on localization.
 This literature study consists of a systemic review of the localisation literature and aims to inform specific recommendations to donors on how to promote localisation.